wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 ## Return Value

-The `linkauth` method returns an [Action](/docs/antelope/action) instance detailing the link request.
+The `linkAuth` method returns an [Action](/docs/antelope/action) instance detailing the link request.
 This action can then be passed to the [SessionKit Transact method](/docs/session-kit/transact) for execution.